 How important are local reviews?

-Local reviews are a key component of your local search strategy.
+Local online reviews are a key component of your local search strategy.
 Not only do they provide important social proof for on-the-fence consumers, but Google uses consumer reviews as a local ranking factor, too.
-Brands need a scalable review management strategy to ensure that all customer interactions are responded to in a timely and appropriate way.
-Go further by integrating reviews in your local landing pages to increase their visibility and provide location-specific customer feedback that can aid in conversion to an in-store visit.
+Brands need a scalable review management strategy to ensure that all customer interactions on popular review sites are responded to in a timely and appropriate way.
+Go further by integrating positive reviews in your local landing pages to increase their visibility and provide location-specific customer feedback that can aid in conversion to an in-store visit.